junxit/us-congress-bills-110/derived/amendments.md

 ### 28 U.S.C. § 1295

-> by striking “an interference” each place it appears and inserting “a derivation proceeding”; and
+> by striking “an interference” and inserting “a derivation proceeding”; and

 | | |
 |---|---|